SAP/spartacus-docs/_pages/fsa/features/fsa-agent-enablement.md

 **Note**: This feature is introduced with version 4.0 of the FSA Spartacus libraries.

 Financial Services Accelerator provides a framework that enables business users to execute processes on behalf of their customers.
-For this purpose, we have introduced the On-Behalf-of (OBO) framework.
+For this purpose, we have introduced the On-behalf-of Framework (OBO framework).

 ***